rtm516/GeyserMC-wiki/Supported-Hosting-Providers.md

 * [365Hosts](https://365hosts.com) (Go to their [Minecraft: Crossplay](https://www.365hosts.com/gaming/crossplayminecraft) hosting section and simply order your server.
 Instructions on how to join are provided.)

 ## Support for Geyser
-* hokus https://hokus.me just add geyser plugin and change the port in the config.hokus is also a free but best hosting provider
 * [Akliz](https://www.akliz.net/) (Get Geyser as a plugin.
 They should have a port forwarding option that works.)
 * [Apex Hosting](https://apexminecrafthosting.com/) (Get Geyser as a plugin.
 Need to set the Bedrock address in the config on the Java IP, default port may not work.)
 * [Aquatis](https://aquatis.host/) (Get Geyser as a plugin.
 Need to open a support ticket to get UDP ports and then update the config to reflect your new Bedrock port.)